 In order to take account of ability to pay, we examine a property tax which provides for a full rebate to those below a specified income limit, and a partial rebate for those somewhat above that limit.
 The broad structure has been outlined above.
-We look first at an income limit which is set at the level of the State Contributory Pension, approximately €230 per week or €12,000 per annum.
-The rebate withdrawal rate is 20 per cent.
+We look first at an income limit which is set at the level of the State Contributory Pension, approximately 230 per week or 12,000 per annum.
+The rebate is withdrawn at the rate of 20 cent in the euro on income above the limit - thus the "rebate withdrawal rate" or "marginal relief rate" is 20 per cent.

 Table 3 summarises the broad impact of this scheme.
 Losses for those in the bottom decile (the lowest 10 per cent of incomes) are eliminated, and losses in the second and third deciles are substantially reduced.
-The average bill for those affected is close to \in 6 per week in the second decile and under \in 9 per week in the third decile, compared with figures of \in 12 and \in 14 per week under a simple property tax.
+The average bill for those affected is close to 6 per week in the second decile and under 9 per week in the third decile, compared with figures of 62 and 64 per week under a simple property tax.